Consensys/security-workshop-for-devs/README.md

 In this workshop you'll get a sneak peek into the future: We'll be using Mythril Platform prototypes we built together with the [Truffle](https://truffleframework.com) and [Guardrails](https://www.guardrails.io) guys, as well as the latest build of [Mythril Classic](https://github.com/ConsenSys/mythril-classic), which was we created just in time for DevCon4 under extremely high workload (in most countries such work conditions would be illegal)!

-If you run into any insurmountable problems ask the instructors for help.
-Some of our core devs will also be on standby on [Discord](https://discord.gg/E3YrVtG) during the workshop.
+If you run into insurmountable problems ask the instructors for help.
+There's also a dedicated [Discord channel](https://discord.gg/kGDd8FP) that we created exclusively for you, the valued workshop participant.
+Some of our core devs will be on standby to fix bugs in realtime.

 **Note that this is all super-experimental stuff!
 The [Mythril Platform](https://mythril.ai) beta isn't even starting before December.
 Monitor the #announcements channel on [Discord](https://discord.gg/kktn8Wt) for updates.**

 #### Truffle 5 Prototype

 [Truffle Suite](https://truffleframework.com) is a popular development framework for Ethereum.
-For this workshop, we'll install a special preview with Mythril Platform integration.
+For this workshop we'll install a prototype with Mythril Platform integration.
 Run the following command to install it:

 ```
 $ npm install -g truffle-plus-analyze
+$ truffle+analyze --help
+Truffle+Analyze v5.0.0-beta.1f - a development framework for Ethereum

+Usage: truffle+analyze <command> [options]

+Commands:
+(...)
+  analyze   Run Mythril Platform analyses on a contract
+(...)
 ```

 Don't worry if you already have Truffle installed - installing the experimental build will not affect your existing installation.
+You'll get a separate binary called `truffle+analyze` and you can uninstall it later without breaking anything.

 You'll also need a Mythril Platform alpha key to use the `truffle analyze` command.
 In this workshop we'll use a shared temporary API key.
 To set it up, change into the devcon4-playground directory and run the setup script: